- Born: 1960

 (Nick Barnard, Music Web International, 2013)

-Anthony has composed over 160 compositions during a career that includes a decade of freelance composing, several composer residencies, and a decade as lecturer in composition at Otago University.
+Anthony has composed over 180 compositions during a career that includes a decade of freelance composing, several composer residencies, and 13 years teaching composition at Otago University.
 Many of his works have been published and recorded, and he has had works performed in many countries abroad, including the UK, Europe, Asia and the US.
-Most recently, his choral work this sea we cross over was performed in China and Australia by the National Youth Choir, and chosen for performance at the ISCM Festival in Belgium, by the choir Aquarius.
+In 2014, his choral work Salaam was commissioned and premiered by Aquarius in Belgium, and The BBC Symphony Orchestra recorded his A Bugle Will Do for broadcast.
 His French Overture was performed by The Swedish Chamber Orchestra in 2012.
 His recent CD A Bugle Will Do (Atoll, 2011) was named one of the “CDs of the year” by British reviewer Nick Barnard, on the Music Web International site.
+He has regularly had works performed overseas at ISCM and ACL fesivals.

-For further information: www.anthonyritchie.co.nzSource: Anthony Ritchie, April 2013
+For further information: www.anthonyritchie.co.nzSource: Anthony Ritchie.
+Updated by SOUNZ, April 2017.

 |A Bugle will Do for full orchestra|